dotnet/Nerdbank.GitVersioning/readme.md

 You must define a version.txt file in your project directory or some ancestor of it.

 When the package is installed, a version.txt file is created in your project directory (for NuGet 2.x clients).
-This ensures backwards compatability where the installation of this package will not cause the assembly version of the project to change.
+This ensures backwards compatibility where the installation of this package will not cause the assembly version of the project to change.
 If you would like the same version number to be applied to all projects in the repo, then you may move the file to the root directory of your git repo.